GSA/piv-guides/_userconfig/1_firefox.md

 permalink: userconfig/firefox/
 ---

-Firefox doesn't allow for PIV login, which government employees and contractors need to access their important web applications.
+Government employees and contractors need to use their PIV cards with Firefox to access their important web applications.
+Firefox doesn't currently allow for PIV login without added middleware.

 This guide will help you configure Firefox for PIV login.

-{% include alert-info.html heading="DoD CAC Logins with Firefox" content=" Commercial software packages can also be used, in addition to open-source solutions, like OpenSC.
+{% include alert-info.html heading="Commercial software packages can be used." content=" Commercial software is available, in addition to open-source solutions, like OpenSC.
 With these solutions, the procedures for configuring Firefox will be similar to those for the OpenSC software." %}

 ### Install and Test OpenSC